 I have some other pictures of the boards before cleaning off the flux and reinstalling them.
 While I had them out, I put contact cleaner in the Multiplayer Link Port, the Volume pot, Power Jack and Power Switch.

 The Directional Pad didn’t work properly though.
 While I had it apart, I had switched out the contact silicone pads, the Start, Select, A and B buttons all worked properly with the new pads.
 I took the DMG apart again and checked the pads.
 I cleaned the contacts on the PCB.
 I then tested conductivity of the new Directional Pad and also the Original Pad.
 The Original Pad was more conductive.
 I cleaned it lightly with IPA and reinstalled it.
 I also looked at them, and the new pad is designed just a bit differently.
 I tested the DMG again and the directional pad was working properly.
 I had swapped them as they are old and they look worn.
 It also seemed the directional pad wasn’t always working as well as I liked.
-It seems fine for now though after cleaning, hopefully it holds up.
+It seems fine for after cleaning, hopefully it holds up.

 The volume control is good and smooth, it isn’t scratchy at all.
 The power switch works properly making good contact, and the power jack is giving good connection too.
 The power cord could give some crackling before as it swiveled in the port on occasion before.
 It seems everything is finally working properly again.
 I’ll get a chance to play the old DMG again.

 Looking at the photos from when I started working on the DMG, it has been over three years since I put in the Back Light mod and started putting the capacitors into it.
 It is nice having it finally sorted out and in good working condition again.
-Now I can pair it up with my Super Game Boy Console and play some two player Game Boy games.

 I was watching the Andy West’s video of Joe Ostrander’s Game Boy Console project on the Element 14 Youtube channel.
 It was inspired by and earlier project video that Andy West had done awhile ago.
 In the new video Andy builds one of Joe’s v3.0 boards, and gives some details I will likely be missing here.